 Pretty much the only problem we have with Sony's superb TVs is the price, which consistently runs more premium than the competition.

-When you want the best picture and sound quality you can buy, you want the Sony Bravia A8H OLED TV.
-Pairing beautiful 4K picture and flawless color with the stellar Acoustic Surface Audio sound, it's one of the best TVs you can buy, provided you're willing to pay a little extra.View Deal
+If you want the best picture quality and sound you can get, the Sony Bravia XR A80J OLED is hard to beat.
+Combining a gorgeous 4K picture and impeccable color with advanced smart capabilities thanks to Google TV and Sony's exclusive Bravia Core streaming service, it's one of the best TVs you can buy.View Deal

 Hisense: A budget-friendly competitor

 A company once best known for making appliances like air conditioners has become a pretty great TV maker, and one of the best affordable TV brands on the market.
 We've been routinely impressed by the quality Hisense TVs offer, and definitely recommend giving them a look.